Interactive Maps with Sophora

 With the Sophora module DDJM (Data Driven Journalism), WDR records geodata, evaluates it and displays it graphically.

 Online editors can use Sophora to convert topographical facts and information into graphics.
 Westdeutscher Rundfunk (WDR) is currently showing how users benefit from this trend with its use of interactive maps created on the basis of geodata.

 The results are convincing.
 Visitors to the wdr.de website can select and call up radio and television reports by region and country.

 The content includes travel tips and travel reports, all visualized on a click-on world map as well as an overview of Christmas markets in North Rhine-Westphalia.

-Westdeutscher Rundfunk Köln (WDR; West German Broadcasting Cologne) is a German public-broadcasting institution based in the Federal State of North Rhine-Westphalia with its main office in Cologne.
+Westdeutscher Rundfunk Köln (WDR) is a German public-broadcasting institution based in the State of North Rhine-Westphalia, with its head office in Cologne.
 As well as contributing to the output of the national television channel Das Erste, WDR produces the regional television service WDR Fernsehen and six regional radio networks.
-In addition, WDR is a member of ARD and its largest broadcaster and - in terms of the number of employees - the second largest broadcaster in Europe after the BBC.
+In addition, WDR is a member of ARD and is its largest broadcaster and - in terms of the number of employees - the second largest broadcaster in Europe after the BBC.